PushkarMohile/n-Coffee/Science.md

 ## Bimonoids for hyperplane arrangements
 A species is a functor category from certain algebraic structures on hyperplane arrangements(The Tits and Birkhoff monoids) to vector spaces.
 It is possible to define bi-algebra like structures called bimonoids on this category whose structure theory mirrors that of lie algebras and lie groups, from the relations like the exponential - log correspondence and the Poincare-Birkhoff-Witt Theorem.
-The study of these structures also provides a lot of insight into certain combinatorial structures like shuffles and permutations which are related to the Braid group, and have recently been used to study [pQFTs](https://arxiv.org/pdf/2009.09969.pdf)
+The study of these structures also provides a lot of insight into certain combinatorial structures like shuffles and permutations which are related to the Braid group, and have recently been used to study [pQFTs](https://arxiv.org/pdf/2009.09969.pdf).
-Further as the Tits and Birkhoff monoids have a nice representation these structures are very interesting.
+Further as the Tits and Birkhoff monoids have a nice representation theory these structures are very interesting and intuitive to study.

 ## Ecological Modelling
 Population models have been studied for a long time now.
 There has been some interest in recent times in modelling population dynamics through stochastic models instead of deterministic